 What to do if you do not agree with your results.

 The University has an appeals procedure and there are strict grounds for what can constitute an appeal.
 Questioning academic judgement is not a ground for appeal.
 The Appeals pro forma can be found in the student handbook on the University website.
 It is recommended that the pro forma be used rather than just submitting a letter.

 Yes.
 You have 10 working days from the date your results are published.
 For the majority of undergraduate courses the deadline will be the 26th July 2019, but other courses such as health professions may vary.

 Who can help with your Appeal?

-Upsu: advice is available to discuss your appeal, we can talk to you about your specific circumstances and read through your appeal before you submit it.
+Upsu: advice will be available throughout the appeal period to discuss your appeal and talk to you about your specific circumstances.
+Experienced Advisers will be able to read through your appeal before you submit it if you wish.

 When is upsu: advice open?

 Upsu: advice offers a drop in advice service from 9.30 – 5.00 on Monday – Thursday and from 9.30 – 4.30 on Friday when no appointment is needed.

 If you prefer, timed appointments can be made online here: https://www.upsu.com/advice/